 Instead, we promise that the star you name will retain its name with us forever.
 We will not rename any star once it has been named, including the visible stars and binary star systems named in the 1970’s and 1980’s.

 Your star package will be shipped within 1-2 working days from when you order.
 When you select standard shipping in the U.S., packages are sent via USPS and are usually received in the continental US within 5-12 business days.
 You can also call our office at (800)282-3333 AFTER your order is processed, or email [email protected] to receive a PDF of your package via email.

 We have FedEx Standard Overnight Shipping or FedEx 2nd day shipping available if you would like to receive your customized name a star package more quickly

-Orders sent outside of the US are sent FedEx International Economy.
+Orders sent outside of the US are sent UPS or Global Post International Service.
 In most cases packages will arrive to the destination in 7-10 business days.
 You will receive your tracking number in your email when your package ships.
 If you do not see it in your inbox, please check your spam or junk folder.

 Yes.
 If you are not completely satisfied, you may return your product for a full refund, minus the S&H (shipping and Handling).
 We want you to appreciate our products and if you are not happy, then we are not happy.

 International Star Registry